Okot p'Bitek: Early life

 Okot p'Bitek was born in 1931 in Gulu, in the North Uganda grasslands.
 His father, Jebedayo Opi, was a schoolteacher, while his mother, Lacwaa Cerina, was a traditional singer, storyteller and dancer.
 His ethnic background was Acholi, and he wrote first in the Acholi dialect, also known as Lwo.
 Acholi is a dialect of Southern Luo, one of the Western Nilotic languages.

 At school he was noted as a singer, dancer, drummer and athlete.
 He was educated at Gulu High School, then at King's College, Budo, where he composed an opera based on traditional songs.
-He went on to study at universities in the United Kingdom.

 University

 He travelled abroad first as a player with the Ugandan national football team, in 1958.
 He gave up on football as a possible career, stayed in Britain, and studied education at the University of Bristol and then law at the University of Wales, Aberystwyth.
-He then took a Bachelor of Letters degree in social anthropology at the University of Oxford, with a 1963 dissertation on Acholi and Lango traditional cultures.
+He then took a Bachelor of Letters degree in social anthropology from St Peter's College, Oxford, with a 1963 dissertation on Acholi and Lango traditional cultures.

-It is reported that Oxford deliberately failed his Ph.D. in 1970.
+In 1970, p'Bitek failed his DPhil at Oxford, his examiners citing a lack of clarity over which ethnographical accounts were firsthand observations and whether certain beliefs outlined in the thesis were of the past or present.
+The text also departed from its approved title and contained spelling and grammar errors.
+It has alternatively been claimed that p'Bitek was deliberately failed for political reasons.
 The dissertation was published nearly unchanged in 1971 as The Religion of the Central Luo by a Kenyan publisher.

-According to George Heron, p'Bitek lost his commitment to Christian belief during these years.
-This had major consequences for his attitude as a scholar of African tradition, which was by no means accepting of the general run of earlier work, or what he called "dirty gossip" in relation to tribal life.
-His character Lawino also speaks for him, in some places, on these matters.